 Try to do this as soon as you can, especially if the bean pods are wet.
 Don’t let the seeds sit in the pod for too long, or they might get moldy.

 How To Save Bean Seeds For Next Year

-After you remove the seeds from the bean pod, allow them to dry out completely before storing the seeds.
-You can store your bean seeds in a plastic container (film canisters are perfect for this), a paper bag or seed envelope until spring.
+After you remove them from the bean pod, allow them to dry out completely before storing the seeds.

 Where To Buy Bean Seeds